stormpath/stormpath-documentation/source/auth_n.rst

 - **Client Credentials Grant Type**: Provides the ability to exchange an API Key for the Access Token.
 This is supported through the API Key Management feature.

-To understand how to use Token-based Authentication, we need to talk about the different types of tokens that are available.
+To understand how to use Token-based Authentication, you need to talk about the different types of tokens that are available.

 What Tokens Are Available for Token-Based Authentication?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^